Register for a race.

 Thanks to our supporters, we have a scholarship fund to help student-athletes and coaches participate in our events.
 Need help with fees?

-RACE INFO – 2024 Race Flyers Coming Soon
+RACE INFO – More 2024 Flyers Coming Soon

-Race flyers will give you all the information about the races for the upcoming season.
-If you have any questions that you’re not finding answers to from the flyers, give us a holler (firstname.lastname@example.org).
+Our event flyers will give you all the information you need about our events.
+If you have any questions that you’re not finding answers to from the flyers, give us a holler (email@example.com).
 Here’s info on the weather policy, because sometimes things change!

 Race Results are posted within 24hrs of the end of the race.
 If you are confused about points, consult the rulebook first.
 If you are still confused, email Robert Picard.